Olveston: New Zealand

 An historic, early 20th century, house in the inner suburbs of Dunedin, New Zealand is named Olveston, after the place owner David Theomin had enjoyed his childhood holidays.

 Population and industry

-The census of 1851 shows about 50 farms, and that the parish was mainly agricultural up to the time of the Second World War.
+The census of 1851 shows about 50 farms, and that the parish was mainly agricultural up to the time of World War II.
 The associated trades of blacksmith, saddler and carpenter etc. were supplemented by stonemasons and lime burners, there being good quality limestone in the parish.
 After the mechanisation of farming, and the growth of the aircraft industry at nearby Patchway and Filton, the parish gradually became a home for commuters.
-The area contains an ancient woodland, Wildacre, owned and operated by the Woodland Trust.
+The area contains an ancient woodland, Wildacre, owned and managed by the Woodland Trust.